 Opening and closing checklists are important checklists that restaurant staff in each position will have to go through daily.
 Bartenders, waitstaff, hosts, kitchen, bar backs and managers will all have a different opening and closing checklist, and each will vary based on the restaurant itself.
 Here are some examples of what might be on those lists:

 At the end of the workday, staff should do as much preparation as possible to ensure the restaurant is ready for opening the next day.
-This is where a closing checklist comes in, with tasks such as the following:
+This is where a closing checklist comes in.

-There are four major areas for which restaurant managers can create SOPs checklists, and they are listed below:
+There are four major areas for which restaurant managers can create SOP checklists, and they are listed below:

 The focus here is on how to properly handle the restaurant building and its equipment.
 The checklist should cover:

 These SOPs guide staff on maintaining good personal hygiene and ensuring food safety.
 This checklist may include:

 These SOPs contain detailed instructions to ensure the safe and proper preparation and handling of food.
 This checklist might cover:

 Communications SOPs facilitate dialogue between restaurant management, staff, and customers to keep the restaurant running smoothly.
 The checklist could cover:

 Managing a restaurant is a people-intensive process.
 Customers expect great food and great service from hospitable people.
 So, for a restaurant manager, curating the right kind of people management checklists to onboard, train, and retain the best employees is important, but highly involved.